These healthy oat flour blueberry muffins are made with just a few simple ingredients and warm bursting sweet blueberries in every bite!

 Hello, friends!
 I’m so excited to share these oat flour blueberry muffins with you that Mr. Hungry and the baby have been gobbling up like crazy!
 I mean, who could blame them?
 These muffins have a sugar-crusted muffin top and are moist, yet fluffy in the center, what’s not to love?

 I’ll tell you what’s not to love.
 The first version of these muffins I tried that tasted like a fried egg and smelled like popcorn.
-I’m still not sure what happened there, I’ve made plenty of delicious tasting and super popular oat flour muffins before like my honey oat flour muffins and my oat flour banana muffins.
+I’m still not sure what happened there, I’ve made plenty of delicious tasting and super popular oat flour muffins before like my honey oat flour muffins, oat flour banana muffins, chocolate chip oat flour muffins, and my pumpkin oat flour muffins.
+I also love using oat flour in dessert recipes, too!

 So right that these were gone about 2.5 seconds after I finished photographing them.
 Per usual, Baby K ate his with PB.
 Per usual, Mr. Hungry took monster size bites and finished each muffin in two bites.
 This is why when he asks me for a sip of something I’m drinking or a bite of food, my answer is always no. His version of a “sip” and a “bite” are not the same as mine.
 Just my husband, or can you relate?